 People who have not gone through the pressure of being shaped by suffering, and experience healing will find it difficult to empathize and understand the pain and hurts of others.
 Lashing back at others and those who hurt us will still be a natural reaction from our past hurts.
 But if you have suffered, you can consider it a part of the joy you receive when you can offer of yourself empathy and understanding to the person who is suffering.

-Today, I work as a chaplain and minister to others who are hurting.
 In looking back, I realize today that God used my suffering and increased my capacity to empathize with people’s pain.
 Bringing a small measure of empathy and understanding into people’s lives is what gives me some consolation.
 Pressure and heat shapes a stone.
 So pressure and suffering shapes a person’s capacity to bring empathy into other people’s lives.